darasus/ai-blog/content/the-best-games-of-the-year-for-kids.md

   re-build.
 Animal Crossing: New Leaf Welcome to the RV Park is based on the Animal Crossing universe, a series that has sold more than 39 million copies worldwide."
+intro: Gaming is an activity that has been enjoyed by kids for many years and it shows no sign of stopping.
+In fact, the market for kids games has grown so much that there is now a range of specialist games developers who only make games targeted at this audience.
+The release of new gaming devices such as the Nintendo Switch, Google Stadia and the Xbox Scarlett has also led to a renewed interest in kid-friendly games from parents and other adult gamers.
+Here we have put together our favorite kid-friendly video games that you can play at home with your child or let them play on their own to help develop their skills.
 ---

 ## Lego DC Super-Villains